Manishthapa2022/PyBer_analysis/README.md

 In this module, we are are expected to use our knowledge of Pandas and Matplotlib and Python skills to produce the following deliverables:
 * Create a summary DataFrame of the ride-sharing data by city type
-* Create a a multiple line graph that shows the total weekly fares for each type city type
+* Create a a multiple line graph that shows the total weekly fares for each city type

 For this, we have been provided with two files namely city_data.csv and ride_data.csv, which have been stored in the resource folder.
 ~~~python